This is a description by Anthony Burgess of the reader’s reaction to Mervyn Peake’s writing in the intricately imaginative Gormenghast trilogy.

 ‘… genuine aesthetic elation induced by language finely used.’

-See other Key Performance (or Penmanship) Indicators inspired by reactions to Palladio’s Teatro Olimpico; quotations of Henry Williamson, Molly Peacock, Harold Bloom and Adam Nicolson’s kind reaction to this website.
+See also other Key Performance (or Penmanship) Indicators inspired by reactions to Palladio’s Teatro Olimpico; quotations of Henry Williamson, Molly Peacock, Harold Bloom and Adam Nicolson’s kind reaction to this website.

 Source: Anthony Burgess, introduction to Mervyn Peake, Titus Groan (London: Vintage Books, 1998), p.
 5